tdt/docs/app/controllers/docs/4.1/create_definition.md

 </pre>

 If we take a look at the definitions resource we notice that it has a property called <b>methods</b>.
 This identifies all the methods the definitions resource can handle.
-Note that these methods do not always have a 1-1 translation to HTTP methods, which this document happens to have.
-Going by description of the  <b>put</b> method we know that we have to use this method, identified by a HTTP PUT method, to create a new resource definition.
+Note that the name of the methods do not always have a 1-1 translation to HTTP methods, which this document happens to have.
+Going by the description of the <b>put</b> method we know that we have to use this method, identified by a HTTP PUT method, to create a new resource definition.

-The document also provides us a `path` property which tells us to which path we have to use, relative to the <b>rootUrl</b> property of the discovery document, to perform our HTTP request to.
+The document also provides us a `path` property which tells us which path we have to use, relative to the <b>rootUrl</b> property of the discovery document, to perform our HTTP request to.
 The path also contains an {identifier} piece which servers as an identifier for the resource definition you want to add, the curly braces indiciate that this is variable field and needs to be filled in.

-From the description we can understand that the identifier consists of a collection part and a naming part.
+From the description we can derive that the identifier consists of a collection part and a resource-naming part.
 In this tutorial we're going to publish data about trees, we have 3 datasets in total, data from 2011, 2012 and 2013.
 Our collection uri will be "trees" and the name of the resource will be the year that the data is relevant to, leading to the following structure:

 * http://foo/api/definitions/trees/2011
 * http://foo/api/definitions/trees/2012